ecfm/CMU-MultimodalSDK/README.md

 # News

+Please note that due to maintenance Sorena server will be down till May 28th.
+The server will be up during this period only on 21st and 25th for downloading datasets.

 Test set labels of CMU-MOSEI are now publicly released!

 CMU-MultimodalDataSDK version 1.0.0 will be released by June 15 2018.
 New features, easier interface and faster data loading!